natesales/pathvector/docs/platforms/arista.md

 # Arista

 Wireframe can be run on Arista switches by installing a SWIX (Switch Extension) file.
-The [arista](https://github.com/natesales/wireframe/tree/main/arista) directory contains packaging configuration to build a SWIX bundle extension containing Wireframe, BIRD2, and GoRTR.
+The [arista](https://github.com/natesales/wireframe/tree/main/arista) directory contains packaging configuration to build a SWIX bundle extension containing Wireframe, BIRD2, GoRTR, and bgpq4.

+## Installation

 To build the SWIX on your machine: